top of page

 Physical Characteristics

 Colors range: American Pit Bull Terriers can come in a variety of coat colors, including but not limited to black, blue, brindle, fawn, red, tan, and white.
-They can also have combinations of these colors and patterns, such as patches or Merle.
+They can also have combinations of these colors and patterns, such as patches, or brindle.
+Their ears naturally fold, with a proportioned tail.

 Temperament